I'm a professor of computer

 A local search procedure based on G2wsat

-category.
-The version used in the competition (using input and output formats of the competition)
+The version used in the competition (using input and output formats of the competition) as

 References for Adaptg2wsat0 and